 The default destinations (Windows 7 SP1 and above) are:

-To specify alternate locations, type the location directly into the applicable field, or click the folder icon at the right of a field and browse for the required destination folder.
+To specify alternate locations, simply type the location directly into the applicable field, or click the folder icon at the right of a field and browse for the required destination folder.

 Once the install locations are specified, click Next to continue.